XYIheng/kea_doc/docs/source/androidSDK/Linux.rst

     |

-    | Here we use ``wget`` to download the tool, you can download it directly if you want.
+    | Here you can use ``wget`` to download the tool, you can download it directly if you want.

     You can copy the download link copy from the `Android Developer <https://developer.android.com/studio>`_ website mentioned above.
     And then use following commands.